 REMOVING A STUCK LENS FILTER

+Have a stuck lens filter?
 Fear not.
 You are not alone, and this has been a common pain among photographers since the ancient days.
-To help you remove a stuck lens filter, I have compiled a few methods on how to remove stuck lens filter in this guide.
+To help you remove a stuck lens filter, I have compiled a few methods on how to remove a stuck lens filter in this guide.

-Some of them I have tried and worked really well… and a few of them are just plain dumb.
-Try it at your own risk. 😛
+I have personally tried some of these methods, and they worked really well… While a few of these might just be plain dumb “Internet remedies”.
+Try at your own risk. 😛

 AN HONEST DISCLOSURE